JamieBort/CreateAUserdirectory/Progress.md

   - [ ] 10. ~~Update gh-pages.~~ gh-pages will no longer suffice for this repo on account of using Node. gh-pages serves only static sites.
   - [ ] 9. ~~Find out if `gh-pages` is still a thing.
 If it isn't delete that branch.~~ It is still a thing.
 However, it will no longer suffice for this repo on account of using Node. gh-pages serves only static sites.
   - [ ] ~~"Push" the `main.js` file data to the `index.html` file.
 Use `git push origin <branch current name pushing from>:gh-pages` to do this.
 So that gh-pages will work.
 If this works, then I wont need `https://dashboard.heroku.com/apps/create-a-user-directory` until a database is used.~~ gh-pages will no longer suffice for this repo on account of using Node. gh-pages serves only static sites.
+  - [X] Change the name of the `CreateAUserdirectory` repo to `CreateAUserDirectory`.
+Better yet, change it to `Create A User Directory`.
+Done.
+Changed it to `Create A User Directory`.